andresmmujica/openshift-arm-setup/README.md

 ### 2. Create a local clone of your fork

 Right now, you have a fork of the `openshift-arm-setup` repo, but you don't have the files in that repo on your computer.
-Let's create a [clone][git-clone] of your fork locally on your computer.
+Let's create a [clone](https://git-scm.com/docs/git-clone) of your fork locally on your computer.

 ```sh
 git clone git@github.com:your-username/openshift-arm-setup.git